XENONnT/utilix/README.md

 - `jobstring`: The command that will be executed by the job.
 It is mandatory.
 - `log`: The filepath where the job's log file will be stored.
 Default is "job.log".
 - `partition`: Specifies the partition to submit the job to.
-Supported partitions are dali, lgrandi, xenon1t, broadwl, kicp, caslake.
+Supported partitions are dali, lgrandi, xenon1t, broadwl, kicp, caslake, build.
 Default is xenon1t.
 - `qos`: Quality of Service to submit the job to.
 Default is xenon1t.
 - `account`: The account under which the job is submitted.
 Default is pi-lgrandi.
 - `jobname`: The name of the job.
 Default is somejob.